traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 # [fit] to be *around people* in order to
 # [fit] *not* DRAW ATTENTION

-^ I wanted to create a necklace that would be reasonably obnoxious and flashy and attention getting when i was off by myself and would only calm down and turn off when i forced myself to be sociable and surround myself with other people.
+^ obnoxious, flashy, attention getting when i was keeping to myself

+^  only calm down & turn off when i forced myself to be sociable & surround myself with other people.

 ^ no app, no direct input through an app

 ^ just it sensing how many people are around me and responding accordingly to conditions i've setup.

-^ It's less about attracting people with the lights and more about me wanting to get rid of the lights as fast as possible so i can stop drawing attention to myself.
+^ less about purposefully using lights to attract people

+^ more about me wanting to get rid of the lights as fast as possible

+^ so i can stop drawing attention to myself.

+^ misled you

-^ I've kind of misled you though.
-Though this progression of my work is a convincing reason for me to build this necklace,
+^ progression of my work is a convincing reason for me to build this necklace

-^ There was really a defining moment when I decided to build it.
+^ really a defining moment when I decided

 ---